How to Apply

-- Submit transcripts from all colleges or universities attended.
+- You must submit transcripts from all colleges or universities attended.
 NOTE: You do not need to submit a transcript from Texas A&M University.
 Official transcripts (not unofficial transcripts/advising sheets) uploaded via the Applicant Information System (AIS) will temporarily complete your file for review.
 If you receive admission, you must submit all required original official transcripts (and diplomas) before you will be allowed to register for classes.
 The official transcripts will be compared to any unofficial documents used for admission.
-If discrepancies are identified, the admission may be rescinded.
+If discrepancies are identified, your admission may be rescinded.

-- Official transcripts are required from each post-secondary university or college attended.
+- You are required to submit official transcripts from each post-secondary university or college attended.
 An official statement of the award of the degree or diploma is required for each degree completed.
 College work from one institution posted on the transcript of another institution will not be accepted.

 - Transcripts are considered official if they have an original signature of a school official or an original school seal.
 Accepted signatures include the Registrar, Principal, Controller of Examinations, or The Ministry of Education.
 Photocopies or other duplications of a transcript, such as notarized copies, faxed, or scanned documents are not considered official.

-- Many universities can use the electronic format.
+- Many universities in the USA can use the electronic format.
 Electronic transcripts can be processed much faster than paper transcripts.
-Texas A&M will accept transcripts sent electronically through PARCHMENT, SPEEDE, eSCRIP-SAFE or National Clearing House.
+Texas A&M will accept transcripts sent electronically through SPEEDE, eSCRIP-SAFE or National Clearing House.

 Antigua and Barbuda